Navigation: INSTALLATION INSTRUCTIONS >

 Unless you are positive that neither you nor anyone else from your organization will ever want to use ACCOUNTS again in the future, you should make sure that you have a good backup of the ACCOUNTS database before doing the uninstall.

-To uninstall ACCOUNTS, just go to Control Panel, and select Add or Remove Programs (in Windows Vista or later versions, it is called Programs and Features).
+To uninstall ACCOUNTS, just go to Control Panel, and select Programs and Features.
 You will see ACCOUNTS on the list.
 Click on it, and then click on the "Remove" or "Uninstall" button.

 It will confirm that you want to delete it, then begin the uninstall.